Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

-- **Event Engagement Planning**: Strategically plan and execute follow-up events tailored to enhance community participation, utilizing participant feedback on session effectiveness and interest in specific topics.
+- **Event Engagement Planning**: Strategically plan and execute follow-up events tailored to enhance community participation, incorporating feedback gathered from participants regarding session effectiveness and specific topics of interest.
 - **Engagement Activities**: Introduce interactive activities that foster community spirit and enhance participation in future events, ensuring that each activity is tailored based on participant feedback to maximize engagement and effectiveness.
 - **Collaboration Opportunities**: Explore partnerships with other community groups to broaden engagement and resources available to participants.
 - **Collaboration Opportunities**: Explore partnerships with other community groups to broaden engagement and resources available to participants.